the French flag book cover

 - The irascible element, through which we feel anger.

-Anger must be distinguished from other desires, as it can sometimes align with reason—for instance, when we feel anger at being treated unfairly.
+Anger must be distinguished from other desires, since it can sometimes align with reason—for instance, when we feel angry at being treated unjustly.

-In such cases, the irascible element is not attached to the appetitive element but to the rational element, since our anger is justified.
+In such cases, the irascible element sides not with the appetitive element but with the rational one, since the anger is justified.

-However, anger must still be distinguished from reason, for wild beasts and children are irascible, yet they do not possess reason.
+Yet anger must still be distinguished from reason, for wild beasts and children are irascible without possessing reason.

 Thus, in both the city and the soul of the individual, there are corresponding parts, equal in number 1.

 The individual is courageous, wise, or just in the same way and through the same element as the city.
-Now, the city is just when each of its three classes carries out its own function.
-Likewise, each of us is just when the three parts of our soul remain in their proper place and perform their respective roles—namely, reason must govern, aided by anger, while the appetitive element must remain subordinate.
+The city is just when each of its three classes carries out its own function.
+Likewise, each of us is just when the three parts of our soul remain in their proper place and fulfil their respective roles—reason must govern, aided by the irascible element, while the appetitive element must remain subordinate.

 In this way, we have identified both the just city and the just individual in a single movement.
-Just as health is maintained when the body's various elements are in the right relation of dominion, so too is virtue established through the proper hierarchy of the soul’s parts.
+Just as health is maintained when the body's elements stand in the right relation of dominance, so virtue is established through the proper hierarchy of the soul's parts.

-It may be that there are as many types of souls as there are types of political constitutions: five types of constitution and five types of soul.
+There may be as many types of soul as there are types of political constitution: five constitutions, five types of soul.

 Book V